kang1717/CGAANet_proto/README.md

     error_record:
         - ['IntraGrainForce', 'RMSE']
 ```
+You have to include grain_atom_counts, and IntraGrainForce error recorder.

 It is mendatory to write irreps_manual.
 In addition, the first and last irreps should be a combination of 0e and 1o.